 The body is a system of complex subsystems all working together to keep you moving.
-Potassium is one key to the healthy bones.
-Along with calcium, phosphorus, manganese, and other key minerals, potassium works to keep your bones strong and healthy and to prevent diseases like osteoporosis and other bone ailments.
+Potassium is key to maintaining the health of your bones.
+Along with calcium, phosphorus, manganese, and other minerals, potassium works to keep your bones strong and healthy and to prevent diseases like osteoporosis and other bone ailments.

 - Maintains Electrolyte Balance

-Getting enough potassium each day helps keep your internal fluids balances correctly.
-Calcium, as well as potassium along with sodium help, make up the electrolyte balance in the body.
-Drinking adequate amount of water is essential for the right fluid balance.
+Getting enough potassium each day helps keep your internal fluids balance correct.
+Potassium, along with sodium and calcium, controls up the electrolyte balance in the body.
+Hence, it is vital to keep a tab on the relative levels of these minerals.
+In addition, drinking adequate amount of water is essential to maintaining the right fluid balance.

 - Lowers Risk Of Heart Problems

-Taking in sufficient amount of potassium will put you at a lower risk of developing heart problems.
+Taking in sufficient amount of potassium will put you at a lower risk for developing heart problems.
 Many foods that are rich in potassium also contain antioxidants and other minerals that will boost heart health.
 The cardiovascular system benefits from reduced blood pressure, which puts less strain on the arteries and heart.
-In their more relaxed state your heart and arteries can function better, resulting in better heart health.
+In their more relaxed state, your heart and arteries can function better, resulting in better heart health overall.